FLuM3n/PSS-Finder/README.md

 └── model_predict.py

 # Usage
-for synthetic binding protein scaffolds mining from massive sequences, users can just change the data in `0storage/2selected_gomc/selected_gomc_1000_predicted_results.csv`
+For synthetic binding protein scaffolds mining from massive sequences, users can just change the data in `0storage/2selected_gomc/selected_gomc_1000_predicted_results.csv`
-the SRR ID & Gene ID can be just considered as a special identifier for you to distinguish different sequences the final output is in `0storage/6selected_gomc`
+The SRR ID & Gene ID can be just considered as a special identifier for you to distinguish different sequences The final output is in `0storage/6selected_gomc`

 # Note
 the data provided in this repository is limited